Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 DOWNLOAD localhost 8888 cat

-Please note that a file named "cat" is not available at the server. cat.jpg is available.
+Please note that a file named "cat" is not available at the server (cat.jpg is).

 #### Example response 2